matrix-construct/construct/doc/STYLE.md

 such a name is redundant because the type carries enough information to make it obvious.
 In other words, if you have a prototype like `foo(const std::string &message)` you should name `message` because std::string is common and *what* the string is for is otherwise opaque.
-OTOH, if you have `foo(const options &, const std::string &message)` one should skip the name for `options &` as it just adds redundant text to the prototype.
+OTOH, if you have `foo(const options &options, const std::string &message)` one should skip the name for `options &` as it just adds redundant text to the prototype.